 DokSANSEONG (독산성)

 Constructed sometime before the 7th Century A.D. by the Kingdom of Baekje, Doksanseong—sometimes referred to as Tokseong—didn’t really gain its place in the Korean history books until the Imjin War, 1592-98.
 During that conflict, General Kwon Yul and his small army were besieged at Doksanseong by Japanese troops dispatched from Seoul to deal with his troublesome force.
 Noting the extremely steep approaches to the fortress on all sides, the Japanese determined the garrison must be low on water and so hunkered down to wait out their enemy.
 Comprehending the Japanese intent, Kwon Yul had his horse washed with buckets of rice from a prominent place in the castle, within full view of his besiegers.
 To the Japanese, from a distance, it looked like the garrison not only had water, they had enough to waste washing their animals.
-Sensing the futility of waiting for thirst to force a surrender, and clearly not commanding enough troops to take such a strong position, the Japanese force the siege and returned empty handed to Seoul.
+Sensing the futility of waiting for thirst to force a surrender, and clearly not commanding enough troops to take such a strong position, the Japanese force terminated the siege and returned empty-handed to Seoul.

 As with other castles from Korea’s Three Kingdoms period, Doksanseong’s walls and ramparts were not originally clad in stone, but formed of rammed earth topped with wooden battlements.
 Fortress walls, especially in less prominent fortifications like Doksanseong, wouldn’t receive their masonry armor until the Joseon Period.
 In this case, however, it might hardly have mattered given the incredibly steep slopes leading up to the fortification on all sides of the prominent hill mass.
-It’s intimidating even if your’re not planning to storm these heights!
+It’s intimidating even if you’re not planning to storm those heights!

 All joking aside, this is a beautiful little fortress and very well maintained.
 Highly recommended!